-: Explan a rt text ation of capital expenditure for the disclosure year here] Opera itional l Expenditure for the Disclosure Year (Schedule 6b) 13. box below, comment on operational expenditure for the disclosure year, as sed in Schedule 6b.
-This comment must include- 13.1 Commentary on assets replaced or renewed with asset replacement and renewal operational expenditure, as reported in 6b(i) of Schedule 6b; 13.2 Information on reclassified items in accordance with subclause 2.7.1(2); 13.3 Commentary on any material atypical expenditure included in operational expenditure disclosed in Schedule 6b, a including the value of the expenditure the purpose of the expenditure, and the operational expenditure categories the expenditure relates to.
-0: Explar rt text nation of operational expenditure for the disclosure year here] Variar nce bet ween forecast and actual expenditure (Schedule 7) 14. disclo box below, comment on variance in actual to forecast expenditure for the sure year, as reported in Schedule 7.
-This comment must include information classified items in accordance with subclause 2.7.1(2).
-1: Explar natory comment on variance in actual to forecast expenditure here]
+Box 9: Explanation of capital expenditure for the disclosure year [Insert text here]

+Operational Expenditure for the Disclosure Year (Schedule 6b)

+- 13. In the box below, comment on operational expenditure for the disclosure year, as disclosed in Schedule 6b.
+This comment must include- - 13.1 Commentary on assets replaced or renewed with asset replacement and renewal operational expenditure, as reported in 6b(i) of Schedule 6b; - 13.2 Information on reclassified items in accordance with subclause 2.7.1(2); - 13.3 Commentary on any material atypical expenditure included in operational expenditure disclosed in Schedule 6b, a including the value of the expenditure the purpose of the expenditure, and the operational expenditure categories the expenditure relates to.

+Box 10: Explanation of operational expe nditure for the di sclosure year [Insert text here]

+Variance between forecast and actual expenditure (Schedule 7)

+14. In the box below, comment on variance in actual to forecast expenditure for the disclosure year, as reported in Schedule 7.
+This comment must include information on reclassified items in accordance with subclause 2.7.1(2).

+Box 11: Explanatory comment on variance in actual to forecast expenditure [Insert text here]